|Policy Number: 9.15||Effective Date: 8/5/1998|

 - Operational Advance Replenishment: The process of submitting receipts and obtaining additional funds, up to the original amount of the Operational Advance.
 Replenishment does not settle an advance.
 For final settlement of the advance, see definition for "Operational Advance Settlement" below.

-- Operational Advance Request Form: A form completed by the Approved Recipient to obtain Authorized Supervisor and department leadership approval prior to completing the Operational Advance Custodial Agreement.
+- Operational Advance Request Form: A form signed by the Approved Recipient to obtain Authorized Supervisor and department leadership approval prior to completing the Operational Advance Custodial Agreement.
 This form ensures the appropriate senior leadership of the department is aware of and accepts the financial risk of issuing an operational advance.

 - Operational Advance Settlement: The process of submitting final receipts and/or returning any remaining cash to completely close out the Operational Advance.